2004pp/LifeSkills/Grit and Growth MindSet.md

   key Ingredients to growth -- efforts, challenges, mistakes, and feedback

-## Understanding Internal Locus of Control
+## What is the Internal Locus of Control?
+What is the key point in the video?

    Internal Locus of Control is thinking that whatever is happening is in your control.
 Doing Hardwork.
 Having motivation from the inside.
 I'm in control.
    Key Point: Having an Internal Locus of control will motivate you and make you work and that will give you fun.

 ## Developing Growth Mindset

+Key Points mentioned by speaker

    * Believe in yourself
    * Questioning your assumptions